 Fig. 8.2 Another notation to describe the fusion of two particle types to make a third $a \times b = c$.
 The two particles need not be close to each other.
 This figure is equivalent to the right of Fig. 8.1.
-1It is annoying that we have so many different ways to express the identity, but in different contexts different notations seem natural.
-For example, if our group of particles is fusing by addition (as we discussed in the charge-flux model) the identity should be 0.
+84 Fusion and Structure of Hilbert Space 1It is annoying that we have so many different ways to express the identity, but in different contexts different notations seem natural.
+For example, if our set of particles is fusing by addition (as we discussed in the charge-flux model) the identity should be 0.
 But if our group fuses by multiplication, identity is more naturally 1.
-See note 5 in chapter 28 82 Fusion and Structure of Hilbert Space
+See note 5 in chapter 33.